iyousojo/iyousojo/README.md

 Pronouns: He/Him

-⚡ Fun Fact: I built my first courier service web site as a personal project, and now I help train others to do the same.
-I also love adding a bit of humor to tech—because if the code is going to break, we might as well laugh while we fix it!
+⚡ Fun Fact:I view every "bug" as a puzzle waiting to be solved.
+I also believe that a good developer should have a great sense of humor—because sometimes you have to laugh at the code before you can fix it!